 - (7) Types of fouls in a Muay Thai bout include all of the following:

-(a) Butting with the head.
+- (a) Butting with the head.

-(b) Attacks to the throat.
+- (b) Attacks to the throat.

-(c) Targeting the genitals.
+- (c) Targeting the back of the head or torso.

+- (d) Targeting the groin.

-- (d) Slapping.
+- (e) Slapping.

-- (e) Spitting.
+- (f) Spitting.

-- (f) Biting.
+- (g) Biting.

-- (g) Holding the ropes or cage.
+- (h) Holding the ropes or cage.

-- (h) Targeting the knees.
+- (i) Targeting the knees.

-- (i) Palm heel strikes.
+- (j) Palm heel strikes.

+- (k) Backhand strikes.
+Backfist and spinning backfist and spinning backhand strikes are perrmitted.

+- (L) Striking downward using the point of the elbow.
+Arcing elbow strikes are permitted.

-- (j) Attacking or manipulating any joint.
+- (m) Attacking or manipulating any joint.

-- (k) Clubbing or hammer fist strikes.
+- (n) Clubbing or hammer fist strikes.

-- (L) Tripping an opponent or kicking or sweeping with the instep of the foot to the opponent's legs.
+- (o) Tripping an opponent or kicking or sweeping with the instep of the foot to the opponent's legs.

-- (m) Karate chopping strikes.
+- (p) Karate chopping strikes.

-- (n) Attacking an opponent who is down or who is in the act of rising.
+- (q) Attacking an opponent who is down or who is in the act of rising.

-- (o) Abusive language or gestures.

-- (p) Failure to obey the referee's commands.

-- (q) Fighting after the bell has signaled the end of a round.

-- (r) Pushing, pulling, twisting, or turning an opponent when not in a clinch.

-- (s) Intentionally avoiding contact with the opponent.

-- (t) Intentionally delaying the bout.

-- (u) Eye gouging.

-- (v) Attacks to the foot.

-- (w) Grasping the opponent's lower back while also forcing the opponent's spine to hyperextend.

-- (x) Attempting to pile-drive an opponent's head into the floor of the ring or cage. - (y) Intentionally going to the floor of the ring or cage when the kicking leg has been caught by the opponent. - (z) Unsportsmanlike conduct.
+- (r) Abusive language or gestures. - (s) Failure to obey the referee's commands. - (t) Fighting after the bell has signaled the end of a round. - (u) Using a part of the body other than the hands and arms to throw an opponent off balance or to the floor of the cage or ring. - (v) Clinching an opponent without attacking or counter-attacking. - (w) Taking more than 2 steps after catching an opponent's kicking leg.
+Executing a single legal strike accompanied with taking one step is permitted, as is pushing the opponent's kicking leg back at the opponent accompanied with taking one or 2 steps. - (x) Intentionally avoiding contact with the opponent. - (y) Intentionally delaying the bout. - (z) Eye gouging. - (za) Attacks to the foot. - (zb) Grasping the opponent's lower back while also forcing the opponent's spine to hyperextend. - (zc) Attempting to spike an opponent's head into the floor of the ring or cage. - (zd) Intentionally going to the floor of the ring or cage when the kicking leg has been caught by the opponent. - (ze) Unsportsmanlike conduct. - (zf) The following are additional fouls for amateur contestants: - 1.
+Targeting any part of the head with the elbow, forearm, or knee. - 2.
+Spinning elbow and forearm strikes.

-SPS 192.61 Procedures after knock-downs.
+SPS 192.78 Procedures after knock-downs.